 Important - The main LAHP application form can only be submitted once the Supervisors Statement has been submitted by the first supervisor named on your LAHP application form.
 You must let your first named supervisor know that you will be notifying them via the LAHP online application portal.
 This notification will include a link for your supervisor to submit their statement as part of your application to LAHP.
 You will not be able to submit your application without the Supervisor statement having already been submitted.
 Please see the ‘Contacting Supervisors’ section below for more information.

 The LAHP webpage mentioned above should also include a blank PDF version of the application form that applicants can print off to practice completing and drafting their answers.
 Please note, this isn’t the actual application form - that can only be completed via the online portal given above.

 Please note, the LAHP application form requires applicants to submit specific information about their proposed research.
 This information is therefore in addition to that, such as the Research Proposal, provided as part of the main Queen Mary PhD application form and supporting documentation.

 School of Law PhD programme entry requirements

 Applicants are expected to meet the entry requirements of the Queen Mary School of Law PhD programme – these require applicants to gain a ‘Pass with Distinction’ on an LLM or equivalent post-graduate qualification in Law, such as an MA.
-For degrees taken outside of the UK the applicant must obtain the grade equivalent to a UK ‘Pass with Distinction’.
+For degrees taken outside of the UK, the applicant must obtain the grade equivalent to a UK ‘Pass with Distinction’.
 For applicants from non-English speaking countries, proof of English language competency may be required.
-While these requirements are higher than the general requirements the LAHP has, applicants should note that the requirements of the School of Law’s PhD programme take precedence.
+While these requirements are higher than the general requirements the LAHP has, applicants should note that the higher requirements of the School of Law’s PhD programme take precedence.

 Area of research